sap-tutorials/Tutorials/tutorials/odata-dd-4-metadata/odata-dd-4-metadata.md

 ### Learn about the DataServices context

-To understand the context of the `DataServices` element, let's use what we now know from learning how to navigate the OData standards documents in the [Resources](https://developers.sap.com/tutorials/odata-dd-2-resources.html) tutorial in this mission.
+To understand the context of the `DataServices` element, let's use what we learned in the [Resources](https://developers.sap.com/tutorials/odata-dd-2-resources.html) tutorial in this mission on navigating OData standards documents.

 We should refer to the OData standards document "OData Version 4.0.
 Part 3: Common Schema Definition Language (CSDL)", the latest version being available at the canonical URL <https://docs.oasis-open.org/odata/odata/v4.0/odata-v4.0-part3-csdl.html>, which brings us specifically to the "Oasis Standard Plus Errata 03" version which has its own URL <https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html>.

+The document's "Abstract" section tells us that we're on the right track:

+> "OData services are described by an Entity Data Model (EDM).
+The Common Schema Definition Language (CSDL) defines an XML representation of the entity data model exposed by an OData service."

 In this document, [section 3 Entity Model Wrapper](https://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part3-csdl/odata-v4.0-errata03-os-part3-csdl-complete.html#_Toc453752500) tells us all about this context: